Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Robust Policy Improvement

-Theorem~\ref{thm:PO:convergence} implies that an $\epsilon$-optimal solution of the robust policy improvement problem~\eqref{def:policy:learning:objective} can be computed in $K=\mc O(1/\epsilon^4)$ iterations.
-A similar global convergence result for a projected gradient descent algorithm with access to an approximate robust policy evaluation oracle was established in~\cite{wang2022convergence}.
+The first inequality follows from the definition of~$\Phi$, from Lemma~\ref{lemma:gd:primal} and from Jensen's inequality.
+The second inequality uses Lemma~\ref{lemma:gdmax:converge}, and the third inequality holds because $\sqrt{x+y}< \sqrt{x}+\sqrt{y}$ for all $x,y>0.$ The first equality, finally, follows from the choice of the learning rate $\eta$. \end{proof} A similar global convergence result for a projected gradient descent algorithm with access to an approximate robust policy evaluation oracle was established in~\cite{wang2022convergence}.
 However, no robust policy evaluation oracle for general non-rectangular uncertainty sets is described, and its accuracy is required to increase geometrically with the number of iterations of the algorithm.
-The convergence proof in~\cite{wang2022convergence} also relies on the implicit assumption that the set of worst-case transition kernels for any given policy is finite, which would be difficult to check in practice.
-In contrast, Theorem~\ref{thm:PO:convergence} does not rely on such an assumption.
+Also, the proof strategy leading up to the gradient dominance condition is methodologically different from ours.
+In \cite{wang2022convergence} any subgradient of the primal function must be expressed as a convex combination of gradients of the value function evaluated at a finite number of worst-case kernels.
+In contrast, we approximate the subgradients at non-differentiable points by sequences of gradients at nearby differentiable points.
+This alternative proof technique is arguably more transparent and more directly reveals the gradient dominance property of the Moreau envelope of the primal function.